pittcsc/Documents/Constitution.md

 Only freshmen and sophomores are permitted to run for Event Coordinator.
 Should no freshmen or sophomores declare the intent to run for any of these positions by the deadline to declare intent to run, then any member will be permitted to run.
 The President will preside over elections, announcing them to the general body at least one month prior to the election date via any and all available means of communication with the general body.
 Any candidate must inform the President of their intent to run at least one week before the scheduled date of the election.
 Prior to the election day, the President will confirm that all candidates are Pitt CSC members according to the requirements set out in this Constitution.
 Following confirmation, all valid candidates will be announced by the President to the general body before the election date.
 On the day of the election, a general body meeting will be held.
 There, the President will address the general body and commence elections.
 Each office will be elected before the next in the following order: President, Vice President, Business Manager, Event Coordinator.
 For each office, all candidates will be given at most 5 minutes to speak to the general body, followed by another 5 minutes for the members to ask questions.
 After all candidates have gone through this process for an office, voting shall proceed for that office.
 Votes shall be recorded by secret ballot, counted by the President and the Vice President independently.
 No others will be permitted to view individual votes.
 Once the votes have been tallied by the President and Vice President, they will check if they have independently counted the same number of votes for each candidate.
 If a discrepancy occurs, they will count again and check with each other until they conclude the same totals or decide to move to revote from fraud.
-Once the votes are validated in this fashion, the candidate with the majority of votes is decalred the winner.
+Once the votes are validated in this fashion, the candidate with the majority of votes is declared the winner.
 Should no candidate reach a majority of total votes, the candidate with the least votes is removed from consideration, and a revote with the remaining candidates will be held immediately.
 If fraud in voting is suspected by any member, they can make a motion to revote with a brief explanation for their suspicion.
 If the Vice President and President concur, a public revote will occur for the suspected office(s).

 ## XV) Executive Board Powers

 Each officer of Pitt CSC also retains membership on Pitt CSC Executive Board.
 Each member of the board must act as a representative of Pitt CSC and ensure its fair governance.
 Members of the board each have a vote on major issues and initiatives of Pitt CSC, and are responsible for assisting other officers in the fulfillment of their individual roles.

-## XVI) Supervisors
+## XVI) Supervisors, Initiative Leads

 A Supervisor is an officer position created by the Executive Board at the request of the Director of Initiatives.
-Supervisors cannot be members of the Executive Board, and are created and disolved through a simple majority vote of the Executive Board.
+Supervisors cannot be members of the Executive Board, and are created and dissolved through a simple majority vote of the Executive Board.
 They may perform annual, ad-hoc functions (EX: SteelHacks Director, Recruitment Lead, managers for club projects, etc.) or they may be created to assist or lead tasks not explicitly assigned to a constitutionally defined officer, which need consistent management (EX: Social Media Manager, SCI Ambassador, Alumni Outreach Director, etc.).
-These Supervisors are to be primarily managed and assisted by the Vice President, though other officers may help or work with them when deemed expedient.
+These Supervisors are to be primarily managed and assisted by the Vice President and Director of Initiatives, though other officers may help or work with them when deemed expedient.
+Supervisor positions are named "X Initiative Lead" where X refers to the project under supervision. +[INITIATIVE_LEAD]

 ## XVII) Removal of Officers

-If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a two thirds majority vote.
+If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a 5/7 majority vote. +[QUOTA_CHANGE]

+If 40 active club members self organize a petition supporting the removal of an officer, the board must vote on the removal of the officer within five business days from submission by simple majority vote.
+Petitions are to be submitted to the Vice President.
+The Vice President must call the vote, and publish the results of the vote within 24 hours of when all votes are submitted.
+If the Vice President fails to fulfill these duties, he or she shall be removed by default. +[PETITION_CLAUSE]

+If an executive board member fails to vote or there is a vacancy, their vote will default in favor of removal.
+As a penalty for failing to vote, for the rest of the absent officer's term, they may be removed at any time by simple majority. +[VACANCY_CLAUSE]

+Votes may be made asynchronously.
+If an officer votes to remove themselves, it is treated as a resignation. +[VOTING_CLARIFICATIONS]

 ## XVIII) Vacancies

 Vacancies will be filled by appointment from the board.
 The replacement will hold the position until elections for the subsequent term take place.
 Each position **must** be filled, however a current officer is not permitted to hold multiple positions.

 At the discretion of the board, a special election can be called to fill a vacancy.
 The procedures of a special election are to be determined by the board to ensure a swift filling of the vacancy while maintaining a fair election.

+If the Director of Initiatives' position is vacant, the new Director must be elected from existing Supervisors.
+All executive board members and Supervisors may vote in this election, which otherwise follows election procedures as defined in Section XIV.
+If a new Director cannot be elected from existing Supervisors, the vacancy will be filled by special election. +[DIRECTOR_OF_INITIATIVES_CLAUSE]

 ## XIX) Meetings

 Meetings will be held once a week in order to provide time for networking and group project work.
 Additionally, there will be biweekly presentations given about topics that are relevant to the education to the members of the group.
-At least one quarter of the group must be present to officially conduct the business of Pitt CSC.
 Special meetings can be called by the President or Vice President, given that the general body is given at least 5 days notice of the change.
 The President will take on the responsibilities of the Chairperson, and will be responsible for running group meetings, including but not limited to introducing and interviewing guests, initiating group work and networking time, giving information about upcoming opportunities for computer science students, and discussing current events in the technological community.

 ## XX) Data